-- 2. Investigational use of generic drugs with an off-label indication that is not sufficient in evidence or is not generally accepted by the medical community.
+- 1. Disease progression while receiving the same drug/regimen containing the same drug - 2.
+Investigational use of generic drugs with an off-label indication that is not sufficient in evidence or is not generally accepted by the medical community.
 Sufficient evidence that is not supported by CMS recognized compendia or acceptable peer reviewed literature is defined as any of the following: - a.
 Whether the clinical characteristics of the patient and the cancer are adequately represented in the published evidence. - b.
 Whether the administered chemotherapy/biologic therapy/immune therapy/targeted therapy/other oncologic therapy regimen is adequately represented in the published evidence. - c.
 Whether the reported study outcomes represent clinically meaningful outcomes experienced by patients.
-Generally, the definition of Clinically Meaningful outcomes are those recommended by ASCO, e.g., Hazard Ratio of < 0.80 and the recommended survival benefit for OS and PFS should be at least 3 months. - d.
+Generally, the definition of Clinically Meaningful outcomes are those recommended by ASCO, e.g., Hazard Ratio of less than 0.80 and the recommended survival benefit for OS and PFS should be at least 3 months. - d.
 Whether the experimental design, in light of the drugs and conditions under investigation, is appropriate to address the investigative question.
 (For example, in some clinical studies, it may be unnecessary or not feasible to use randomization, double blind trials, placebos, or crossover). - e.
 That non-randomized clinical trials with a significant number of subjects may be a basis for supportive clinical evidence for determining accepted uses of drugs. - f.
 That case reports are generally considered uncontrolled and anecdotal information and do not provide adequate supportive clinical evidence for determining accepted uses of drugs. - g.
 That abstracts (including meeting abstracts) without the full article from the approved peer-reviewed journals lack supporting clinical evidence for determining accepted uses of drugs. - 3.
 Used in members with high grade adverse effects/toxicity due to the drug.